 The handling is OK, around town, but as the speeds pick up the 21-inch front wheel makes things feel vague and wallowy and the brakes on the Suzuki DR-Z400S are poor.
 The wide bars let you fling it around and off-road, once the standard tyres are swapped for something more knobbly, it’s quite easy for novices to get to grips with the DR-Z400S.

 The Suzuki DR-Z400S's SOHC single is in a low state of tune, so it’s easy for beginners to get on and use.
 It’s reliable and easy to service at home.
 There’s enough oomph to lift the front wheel over obstacles and the low down shove makes traffic duties a cinch on the Suzuki DR-Z400S.
-Doesn’t do motorway speeds with enthusiasm.
+This bike doesn’t do motorway speeds with enthusiasm, though.